 Dr. Dina Strachan is an internationally recognized, Harvard and Yale educated, board-certified dermatologist, entrepreneur, consultant, speaker and best-selling author or Moxie Mindset: Secrets of Building a Profitable, Independent Physicians Practice in a Competitive Market.
 Learn more at www.drdinamd.com.
 Follower her @drdinamd

-Tagged with: alopecia, Androgenetic alopecia, board-certified dermatolgist, board-certified dermatologist, dermatologist manhattan, dermatologist near Harlem, dermatologist nyc, Female pattern hair loss, hair care, hair loss, hair loss expert, hair loss in African American women, hair loss in black women, hair loss treatment, Male pattern hair loss, nyc dermatologist, scalp care, scalp condition, traction alopecia
+Tagged with: aetna dermatologist near me, alopecia, Androgenetic alopecia, board-certified dermatolgist, board-certified dermatologist, cigna dermatologist near me, dermatologist manhattan, dermatologist near Harlem, dermatologist near me, dermatologist nyc, female hair loss treatment, Female pattern hair loss, hair care, hair loss, hair loss expert, hair loss expert near me, hair loss in African American women, hair loss in black women, hair loss treatment, hair loss treatment for men, hair loss treatment for women, Male pattern baldness cure, Male pattern hair loss, nyc dermatologist, Revian Red, scalp care, scalp condition, traction alopecia